About Us

 Radu Albu-Comanescu (Romania) is a Lecturer in European Integration at the ‘Babeş-Bolyai’ University of Cluj-Napoca, Romania.
 His research focuses on European construction, state-building, international relations and cultural diplomacy.
 Read Radu’s articles here.

-Merili Arjakas (Estonia) was a Marcin Król Fellow 2021/2022 at Visegrad Insight.
-Journalist at Postimees, the most circulated daily newspaper in Estonia as well as a podcast creator.
-Her work centres on domestic Estonia affairs as well as the larger Baltic region and other foreign affairs issues including topics of democratic resilience, disinformation, national security and cyber security.
+Merili Arjakas (Estonia) is a Marcin Król Fellow 2021/2022 at Visegrad Insight.
+Journalist at Postimees and podcast creator, she works on domestic Estonia affairs as well as the larger Baltic region and other foreign affairs issues, including topics of democratic resilience, disinformation, national security and cybersecurity.
 Read Merili’s articles here.

 Spasimir Domaradzki (Poland/Bulgaria) is an Assistant Professor of Political Science and International Relations at Lazarski University in Warsaw.
 In 2007, he received his PhD in International Relations from the Jagiellonian University in Kraków.
 Read Spasimir’s articles here.